titantf/Issue-Tracking/README.md

 ## Rewards
+The bug classification is on a case by case basis.
 |        | Description                                                                                                                                                                                              | Reward                                                 |
 |--------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------|
 | Type 1 | Most bugs fall under this category.                                                                                                                                                                      | 1x Epic Chest or 1x Legendary Chest                    |